AdedamolaCoal/alx-low_level_programming/README.md

-Project based on the C-programming language
+This task is based on the singly linked lists of C programming language.